By Stephen C. Schultz

 It was nice to have the family together.
 After the normal family conversation, laughter and general family banter, my daughter, son in law and niece all left to head home.
-I actually sat at the computer to catch up on Google Plus.

 My 16 year old daughter’s phone rang.
 She answered, and was silent.
 It was obvious just from the body language and conversation that something was wrong.
 I immediately left the computer and headed to the kitchen.
 She stood there with a shocked look on her face and didn't say anything.

 “Amanda, what’s the matter…what happened…who was that?”

 Tears welled up in her eyes and she said,